minima-js/minimajs/packages/docs/docs/guide/middleware.md

+---
-### Middleware & Interceptor
+title: Middleware
+---

-how a framework could exists without a middleware??
+How a framework could exists without a middleware??

 let's starts with create a middleware